 2. Drink a lot

 It is even more important to ensure that you really drink enough.
 In addition to the normal fluid requirement, about 1 liter is added per hour of exercise.
 It is also important to use isotonic drinks or add salts to the drink, but juice spritzers, for example, are also a good sports drink.
-Special drink powders containing electrolytes are highly recommended for on the go because they are easy to use.
+Special drink powders containing electrolytes are highly recommended for on the go because of their ease of use.
 Many runners use running backpacks with a hydration system.
 If you don’t want to take anything with you, you should always have a few euros with you so that you can buy drinks if necessary.
 Always drink in small sips.
 Those who take in too little fluids risk dehydration, overheating and muscle cramps.
-Calculator: fluid requirement / day

 3. Time of day